3096/furnace/README.md

     go run main.go <in wismt> <texture dir> <out wismt>

 Under `<texture dir>` you would place your replacement texture files.
-Currently the only supported texture format is BC7_UNORM.

 You must format your texture file names with <u><id.name.dds></u> (e.g. `00.PC079404_WAIST.dds`).
 The id will be used to identify the texture it replaces.